Five star films

 A Touch of Zen (1971)

-Origin: Taiwan; Studio: International Film Production; Director: King Hu Chin-chuan; Cast: Hsu Feng, Shih Chun, Roy Chiao Hung, Han Ying-chieh, Sit Hon, Pai Ying, Tien Peng.
+Origin: Taiwan; Studio: International Film Production; Director: King Hu; Cast: Hsu Feng, Shih Chun, Roy Chiao Hung, Han Ying-chieh, Sit Hon, Pai Ying, Tien Peng.

-King Hu’s epic wuxia took three years to make and would prove to be the first Taiwanese film to be internationally recognised at the Cannes Film Festival, winning the Grand Prize for Superior Technique in 1975.
-It mixes Hitchcockian suspense with exhilarating sword battles.
+King Hu’s epic wuxia took three years to make and was internationally recognised at the Cannes Film Festival, winning the Grand Prize for Superior Technique in 1975.
+It mixes Hitchcockian suspense with a ghost story and exhilarating sword battles.

 The Victim (1980)